ppy/osu-wiki/wiki/Gameplay/Game_modifier/Daycore/en.md

 - **Speed decrease** (0.50x–0.99x, default 0.75x): The speed at which the map is played.

+*Using any speed other than 0.75x makes the mod unranked.*

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"
 [osu!catch]: /wiki/shared/mode/catch.png "osu!catch"